Ommanimesh2/coupon-management/README.md

 ## Future Enhancements

-1. **Additional Coupon Types**: The system should easily accommodate new coupon types (e.g., time-limited coupons, user-specific coupons).
+1. **Additional Coupon Types**: The system should easily accommodate new coupon types (e.g., B2G2, time-limited coupons, user-specific coupons).
-2. **Coupon Validation Enhancements**: Extend the validation system to cover more complex conditions such as user eligibility, time windows, or product categories.
+2. **Coupon Validation Enhancements**: Extend the validation system to cover more complex conditions such as user eligibility, expiration time, or product categories.
-3. **Bulk Discounts**: Implement a bulk discount coupon that provides a discount when a customer buys a large quantity of a product (e.g., 10% off for buying 10 or more items).
+3. **Unit Tests**: The tests can be written to ensure proper funtioning without need to do manual API testing
-4. **API Performance Optimizations**: As the number of products and coupons increases, consider caching coupon validation logic or precomputing discount eligibility.
+4. **Bulk Discounts**: Implement a bulk discount coupon that provides a discount when a customer buys a large quantity of a product (e.g., 10% off for buying 10 or more items).

 ## Key Code Features